Your Resources Are Limited

 Considered to be the most difficult to survive.
 Hypothermia = the major threat

-1. Keep clothing clean to stay sanitized and warm.
-Dirty clothes may prevent them from breathing and insulating.
+1. Dirty clothes may prevent them from breathing & insulating.
+Keep them clean to stay sanitized & warm.

 2. Limit strenuous activities to avoid exhaustion & sweating.